Riham2025/PerformanceIssuesBottlenecks/README.md

 ## Recommended Data & Mapping Tweaks

-Prefer IDs in DTOs: add a ProductId to OrderItemDTO.
+1- Prefer IDs in DTOs: add a ProductId to OrderItemDTO.
 Names can be user-facing, but persistence should use IDs.

-Optional: add RowVersion to Product for optimistic concurrency (EF Core IsRowVersion).
+2- Optional: add RowVersion to Product for optimistic concurrency (EF Core IsRowVersion).

-Unique constraint on Product.Name only if you must accept names.
+3- Unique constraint on Product.Name only if you must accept names.

+## Sample Entities (extract)